 A new partner school on board our voyage of discovery

-From 18–22 September 2025, teachers from partner schools in Slovakia and Germany met with their colleagues at Istituto Comprensivo di Valmorea, near Varese, Italy, for a preparatory meeting to discuss the details of our future cooperation.
-During the meeting, the teachers confirmed the dates for the group mobilites of students, shared ideas for the content of the mobility weeks, and discussed possible cooperation with Italian educational and scientific institutions dealing with climate change, biodiversity, and mountain environments.
-The teams also planned activities to be carried out between exchange visits and prepared student forms for homestay arrangements.
+From September 18 to 21 2025, teachers from partner schools in Slovakia and Germany met with their colleagues at the Istituto Comprensivo di Valmorea near Varese, Italy, for a preparatory meeting to discuss the details of their future cooperation, the content, and the objectives of the project.
+During the meeting, teachers confirmed the dates for student group mobility, shared ideas on the content of the mobility weeks, and discussed possible cooperation with Italian educational and scientific institutions dealing with climate change, biodiversity, and the mountain environment.
+The teams also planned activities to be carried out between exchanges, which will lead to the achievement of the set goals.
+They prepared homework assignments to be completed before the first student mobility in Germany.
+They developed forms for students regarding accommodation with host families.

 One of the highlights of the visit was a trip to Lago di Como, where participants enjoyed the beautiful natural scenery and discussed ideas for outdoor learning activities that could later be part of the student exchanges.